-In 2013, MWA completed the first phase of the Regional Recharge and Recovery Project (\mathbb{R}^3) which pumps imported and stored SWP water using groundwater wells from our local aquifers along the Mojave River in Hesperia and Apple Valley.
-MWA, a water wholesaler, is able to provide this water to local purveyors, such as the Victorville Water District, Hesperia Water District, and Liberty Utilities.
+In 2013, MWA completed the first phase of the Regional Recharge and Recovery Project (R3) which pumps imported and stored SWP water using groundwater wells from our local aquifers along the Mojave River in Hesperia and Apple Valley.
+MWA, a water wholesaler, is able to provide this water to local purveyors, such as the Victorville Water District, Hesperia Water District, Liberty Utilities, and soon, City of Adelanto.

-We are proud to announce that water provided by the Mojave Water Agency met all California's Drinking Water standards.
+We are proud to announce that water provided by the Mojave Water Agency has met all California's Drinking Water standards.
 Through MWA's trained and certified water professionals, customers have the security of knowing their drinking water has proper monitoring and oversight.
 We are committed to providing our customers with reliable, high quality drinking water.

 MWA Board meetings are held on the 2nd and 4th Thursday of the month at 9:30 a.m.

-MWA is located at: 13846 Conference Center Drive in Apple Valley, CA.
+MWA can be reached at (760) 946-7000 and is located at 13846 Conference Center Drive, Apple Valley